CredaCash/CredaCash/BUILDING.md

 	``get_genesis.bat``

-3. Create or edit the configuration files cnode.conf and ccwallet.con and set the value of tor-exe to the full path of tor.exe in the directory created above.
+3. Create or edit the configuration files cnode.conf and ccwallet.conf and set the value of tor-exe to the full path of tor.exe in the directory created above.